If you’re planning a weekend break that ‘has it all’ then I can’t recommend a trip to Chester and North Wales enough.

 It’s a small city so it’s perfect if you’ve only got one day.
 You won’t feel rushed or like you’ve missed seeing something really important.
 Get some comfy shoes on and take a slow stroll through this beautiful city.

-Here are some of my favourite things to do in Chester:
+Here are some of my favourite things to do in Chester and you can read my full guide to 100 things to do in Chester here.

 - Walk along the river and get an ice cream from one of the many vendors